thetriggestcove/dsc-r-base-ics-1/README.md

 * [ ] See an example of element-wise execution in R
 * [ ] Learn to identify what a vector in R
 * [ ] Learn to identify what a data frame is in R
-* [ ] Subset an R objet using the square bracket operators
+* [ ] Subset an R object using the square bracket operators
 * [ ] Use the `$` to subset a vector from a data frame
 * [ ] Identify where to go to learn more about R's data structures.